bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ng add ngx-bootstrap
 ```

-Ng add is a convenient way to import 3rd party libs that will update `angular.json` and `package.json` with any changes we need.
+The `ng add` command is a convenient way to import third-party libs that will update `angular.json` and `package.json` with any changes we need.

 ✏️ Update **src/app/app.module.ts**.
 Once you’re done, don’t forget to restart the server!